Apostolic Vicariate of Eastern Oceania

-The Vicariate Apostolic of Eastern Oceania was a Roman Catholic missionary jurisdiction for some of the South Sea (Pacific) islands from 1833 till 1848.
+The Vicariate Apostolic of Eastern Oceania was a Catholic missionary jurisdiction for some of the South Sea (Pacific) islands from 1833 till 1848.

 History

-The whole of Oceania had at first been entrusted by the Roman Congregation Propaganda Fide to the Congregation of the Sacred Hearts of Jesus and Mary (1825); but the territory proving too large, the western portion was afterwards formed into an Apostolic vicariate and given to the Society of Mary (1836), Bishop Pompallier being appointed Apostolic Vicar of Western Oceania.
+The whole of Oceania had at first been entrusted by the Congregation Propaganda Fide to the Congregation of the Sacred Hearts of Jesus and Mary (1825); but the territory proving too large, the western portion was afterwards formed into an Apostolic vicariate and given to the Society of Mary (1836), Bishop Pompallier being appointed Apostolic Vicar of Western Oceania.

 In 1842, Propaganda Fide created the Apostolic Vicariate of Central Oceania, comprising the colonial island states of New Caledonia, Tonga, Samoa and Fiji Islands.
 By a further subdivision, the vicariate included only the Tonga Islands, the Wallis Island, Futuna and Niue.
 The Tonga Islands extend from 15° to 22° S. lat. and from 173° to 176° W. long.
 Niue is three hundred miles to the east.
 The Wallis Island lie in 13° S. lat. and 178° W. long.; Futuna, in 40° 14' S. lat. and 179° 33' W. long.
 These archipelagos were divided among several more or less constitutional monarchies; the Kingdoms of Tonga, Niue, Wallis and the two Kingdoms of Futuna.
 Tonga and Niue were under British protectorate, Wallis and Futuna under French.

 Freedom of worship was theoretically recognised everywhere except in Niue, which is exclusively Protestant.
 Wallis and Futuna were entirely Catholic.
 In Tonga there were Catholics, Methodists belonging to the Sydney conference, independent Methodists forming a national Church, some Anglicans, Adventists and Mormons.